-The important thing to bear in mind for Stealth rules in Dungeons and Dragons 5th Edition is that it is an opposed check; the target DC to spot is the outcome of the Stealth check rather than a number decided upon by the DM.
+A key concept to bear in mind for Stealth rules in Dungeons and Dragons 5th Edition is that it is an opposed check; the target DC to spot is the outcome of the Stealth check rather than a number decided upon by the DM.

 Stealthing as a Group